leandromet/nlp_project_cuda/ajuda_doc/proposal/c4_Leandro_Proposal_Updated_2025.md

 - **Committee Member**: Dr. Robert Friberg
 - **Committee Member**: Dr. Tim Paulson

 ## Integrating Policy Analysis, Land Cover Change Assessment, and Community-Based Evaluation

 ---

 ## Executive Summary

 This proposal presents a 24-month PhD project that examines the relationship between forest policies and land coverage change within indigenous territories in Brazil and British Columbia.
-The research is designed to generate practical tools and insights valuable for land managers, policy makers, and indigenous communities, with a robust analytical framework.
+The research leverages existing research, open-source software, and publicly available data for rigorous and cost-effective analysis, designed to generate practical tools and insights valuable for land managers, policy makers, and indigenous communities.

-The project emerges from three comprehensive examination papers.
+The project builds directly on material gathered and papers produced for three comprehensive examinations: (1) Policy Analysis and Data, (2) Land Cover Change Analysis in Brazil and Canada, and (3) Evaluating land use concerning policy.
 The first paper establishes the theoretical framework for policy analysis, the second develops the technical methodology for land cover change assessment using remote sensing, and the third connects policy implementation to observable outcomes.
 By integrating these foundations, this research creates analytical tools and policy recommendations that can inform land management decisions across multiple stakeholder groups.

 Working within Brazil and British Columbia, this study will analyze 4-6 indigenous territories using publicly available data, policy documents, and open-source technologies.
 The research leverages existing datasets and established methodologies, making it both cost-effective and reproducible while ensuring that all analytical tools and findings will be accessible to diverse users including indigenous communities, government agencies, conservation organizations, and academic researchers.

 The core innovation lies in developing transferable methodologies and practical tools that can support evidence-based land management and policy development.
+The project aims to generate valuable insights for sustainable land management and indigenous land protection policies by comparing diverse case studies across different biogeographic regions and policy contexts.
 Community collaboration is actively pursued as a preferred pathway that enriches the research outcomes, but the project design ensures comprehensive deliverables for all stakeholders regardless of community participation levels achieved during the research period.

 ---